isomerpages/govtech-gobusiness-main/_browse-all-solutions-Legal/Practice-Management-System--PMS-.md

 **Support Level and Conditions**

-Up to  for SMEs, N.A. for non-SMEs
+Up to 70% for SMEs, N.A. for non-SMEs

+This solution is supported by Enterprise Singapore (EnterpriseSG).

 ## Pre-Approved Solutions